 - Reservation System – Use an internal shared calendar or other reservation tool.
 This system allows employees to book their charging access in a similar way that employees book conference room reservations.

 - Time Limit – Use a well-enforced time-limit policy to ensure that workplace charging stations are shared among employees.
-For example, program the charging station software to provide free charging for up to four hours, after which it charges the user a $10 per hour fee.
-Other employers have a similar four-hour maximum charging time.
+A time-limit policy can be enforced in a number of ways.
+For example, employers can program the charging station software to provide free charging for up to four hours, after which it charges the user a $10 per hour fee.
+Other employers may have a similar four-hour maximum charging time.
 While most do not enforce a fee, they encourage drivers to voluntarily move their vehicle.
 If drivers do not adhere to this policy on three separate occasions, they may have their charging privilege suspended.

 - Employee Self-Managed – Provide a good communication platform such as a dedicated intranet forum or email listserv for PEV drivers.
 These communication platforms allow employees to let each other know if they are in need of charging or that they have completed charging and a charging spot is free.